Dracula Chapter 3 Summary

-After he had finishes writing in his journal in the dusty room, he decides to take a nap in spite of the Count's warning to avoid falling asleep anywhere else in the castle.
+- After he finishes writing in his journal in the dusty room, he decides to take a nap in spite of the Count's warning to avoid falling asleep anywhere else in the castle.

-Harker hardly opens his eyes, and just looked out under his eyelashes.
+- Harker hardly opens his eyes, just looking out from under his eyelashes.

 - Her lips are on his throat when the Count appears in the room, and he is totally furious.

 - The Count yells at the women and sends them away—Harker is his property!